aadhar54/May2020/README.md

+# How was your expereince with us ?
+Do you have any suggestions for us or some heartfelt praise .
+Wanna Let us know .Yes , then do so by giving us an honest review at https://www.quora.com/Should-I-join-MyCaptain-Coder%E2%80%99s-Pack-Is-it-beneficial?q=MyCaptain%20Coders ❤️ ✍️

 ## 🏆🌟 May2020 DOUBT CONTEST TOP PARTICIPANTS :🌟🏆

 I am organising a doubt contest which aims to helps beginners learn pull request and also improve their debugging skills .For students who will be solving a good number of doubts ,their names will be added to this readme.md and their solutions will help students and they would be given full credit .